Ilocos Sur

-Ilocos Sur was founded by the Spanish conquistador Juan de Salcedo in 1572.
-It was formed when the north (now Ilocos Norte) split from the south (Ilocos Sur).
-At that time it included parts of Abra and the upper half of present-day La Unión.
-The current boundary of the province was permanently defined through Act 2683 signed in March 1917.
+Ilocos Sur was established in 1818 when the province of Ilocos was split into two: the north (now Ilocos Norte) and the south (Ilocos Sur).
+At that time, it included parts of Abra and the upper half of present-day La Unión.
+The current boundaries of the province set in March 1917 by virtue of Act No. 2683.

-The province is home to two UNESCO World Heritage Sites, namely, the Heritage City of Vigan and the Baroque Church of Santa Maria.
+The province is home to two UNESCO World Heritage Sites, namely, the Heritage City of Vigan and the Santa Maria Basilica Shrine.

 History

+Early history

-Before the arrival of the Spaniards, the coastal plains in northwestern Luzón, from Bangui in the north to Namacpacan in the south, were a region called the Ylokos.
-This region lies in between the China Sea in the west and Northern Cordilleras in the east.
-The inhabitants built their villages near the small bays on coves called looc in the local dialect.
-These coastal inhabitants were referred to as Ylocos which literally meant from the lowlands.
-The entire region was then called by the ancient name Samtoy from sao mi ditoy which in Ilocano translates to our language.
-The region was later called Ylocos or Ilocos by the Spaniards and its people Ilocanos.
+Before the arrival of the Spanish, the coastal plains in northwest Luzón from Bangui in the north to Namacpacan in the south were part of a region called the Ylokos.
+It lies between the South China Sea in the west and the Northern Cordilleras in the east.
+On the western side, the land is sandy; while on the eastern side (near the mountains that separate the region from the Mountain Province) the land is rocky.
+This left a narrow strip of plains for cultivation.
+The mountains come so close to the sea that the highway is carved into them.
+The pressure of an increasing population and the need for land made the people thrifty, and they built their villages near small bays and coves called looc in the local dialect.
+These coastal inhabitants were known as Ylocos, which means "from the lowlands".
+The region was then called by the ancient name Samtoy, from sao mi ditoy ("our language" in Ilocano).

+Spanish colonial era

-The Ilocos Region was already a thriving and fairly advanced cluster of towns and settlements familiar to Chinese, Japanese and Malay traders when the Spaniard explorer Don Juan de Salcedo arrived in Vigan on June 13, 1572.
-The Spanish made Cabigbigaan their headquarters which Salcedo called Villa Fernandina and which eventually gained fame as the Intramuros de Ilocandia.
-Salcedo declared all of Northern Luzón an encomienda or land grant.
-Subsequently he became the encomendero of Vigan and Lieutenant Governor of Ylokos until his death in July 1574.
+The Ilocos region was a thriving and fairly advanced cluster of towns and settlements familiar to Chinese, Japanese, and Malay traders when the Spanish explorer Juan de Salcedo arrived in Vigan on June 13, 1572.
+The Spanish made Cabigbigaan their headquarters, which Salcedo called Villa Fernandina.
+It also became known as the Intramuros de Ilocandia.
+Salcedo declared all of Northern Luzón an encomienda (land grant).
+He was the encomendero of Vigan and lieutenant governor of Ylokos until his death in July 1574.

-Augustinian missionaries came to colonize the region through evangelization.
-They established parishes and built churches that still stand today.
+Augustinian missionaries evangelized the region, establishing parishes and building churches that still stand.
 Three centuries later, Vigan became the seat of the Archdiocese of Nueva Segovia.

-A royal decree on February 2, 1818 separated Ilocos Norte from Ilocos Sur, the latter to include the northern part of La Unión (as far as Namacpacan, now Luna) and all of what is now the province of Abra.
-The sub-province of Lepanto and Amburayan in Mountain Province were annexed by Ilocos Sur.

-The passage of Act 2683 by the Philippine Legislature in March 1917 defined the present geographical boundary of the province.